MolSSI/QCSchema/docs/source/faq.rst

 Does the schema accept arbitrary extra fields if my software piece needs internal extensions?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Yes, we are currently discussing which fields are reserved and where the best
 place for arbitrary fields would be.
+Most high-level schema do *not* accept
+additional arbitrary fields, but they do have an ``extras`` dictionary-like field
+that can be used for schema development and scratch space.

 Are there libraries for writing the schema in [programming-language]?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~